Clarinetist Jon Manasse from the Julliard School performs.

 WOWSER BOWSER Electro/dance-rock band from Atlanta.

-THE RAYS FEATURING CARLA LEFEVER This band, led by longtime Athenian LeFever, is back with a new lineup and a new, more rocking sound.
+CARLA LEFEVER AND THE RAYS This band, led by longtime Athenian LeFever, is back with a new lineup and a new, more rocking sound.

 MOON TAXI Retro-inspired jam band playing eclectic sound with unique melodies and energetic live shows.